 It’s clear Larry Gold has had a hand in that success both times around.
 Or you might say, he’s still shining bright on the Philly music scene.

-Check out Larry Gold presents Don Cello and friends below
+Check out Larry Gold presents Don Cello and friends by clicking here

 MARLON SAUNDERS Right on time

 In a business where many set their sights, often prematurely, on “out front” glory, singer/songwriter MARLON SAUNDERS revels in the significance of being a part of something special.
 Taking a look at his impressive resume, you can certainly see why he would.
 His multi-ranged, soulful sound has been employed by music icons like Sting, Billy Joel, Michael Jackson and Barry White to name a few.
 He was part of the inventive vocal ensemble, Voicestra, fashioned by the amazing, Bobby McFerrin.
 And he is co-founder of the eclectic, groove-driven collective, Jazzhole, that has itself garnered much acclaim and a solid following due in part to Saunders’ distinctive, passionate flow.